lowply/issue-from-template/README.md

 ## {{ index .Dates 5 }} SAT
 ## {{ index .Dates 6 }} SUN
 ```

+## After post

+Once the API call succeeds, the [API response](https://developer.github.com/v3/issues/#response-3) will be saved at `$HOME/resp.json` so you can use it in the next action.

 ## Running locally for development